trenzy/BRKDCN-2606/README.md

 ## Installing Ansible

-To install Ansible, please visit the [repository site](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+To install Ansible, please visit the following [site](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 It is recommended to use a virtual environment with Ansible if running it on a local system.